Provisioning overview

 Provisioning policies are assigned to user groups so there’s the possibility of overlapping groups/users.

-If a user is assigned to more than one provisioning policy, provisioning will honor the first assigned provisioning policy and ignore all others.
+If a user is assigned to more than one provisioning policy, provisioning honors the first assigned provisioning policy and ignores all others.
 It’s best practice to avoid any policy targeting overlaps to ensure consistent provisioning.

 Provisioning retry